Cilaos is a superb playground for outdoorsy types, with a superfluity of activities on offer, including canyoning, hiking and rock climbing.

 All canyoning trips are led by qualified instructors.
 Some of the major operators don't have offices but can be reached by phone.

-There are fabulous hiking options in the vicinity of Cilaos, with well-marked trails suitable for all levels of fitness.
+There are fabulous hiking options in the vicinity of Cilaos, including the climb up Piton des Neiges.
+There are well-marked trails suitable for all levels of fitness.
 The tourist office produces a small leaflet that gives an overview of the walks in the Cirque.